 One of the most significant complaints I hear from dealer principals and GM’s is, “I give them the technology and tools to be successful.
 If only my employees would use the technology, we’d invest in its maximum capacity!
 We would get much better results!”
 The fact is, from CRM to video tools, from social marketing to website add-ons, the dealer’s tech investment is grossly underutilized.
 As a result, dealers waste hundreds of thousands of dollars on technology that could provide a far higher return.

-The purpose of this article and the reason for the presentation that Paul Sansone Jr and myself are giving at the Texas Independent Auto Dealers Association is to help dealers understand the reasons this problem exists.
-We want to offer some actionable items for addressing these challenges, and want for you to be able to coach the technology into the DNA of your dealership.
+The purpose of this article and the reason for the presentation that Paul Sansone, Jr. and I are giving at the Texas Independent Auto Dealers Association is to help dealers understand the reasons this problem exists.
+We want to offer some actionable items for addressing these challenges and want for you to be able to coach the technology into the DNA of your dealership.

 Lack of Training, or Inadequate Training